handikatriarlan/bookshelf-api/README.md

 # Bookshelf API

 A back-end API for managing a bookshelf application built with Node.js and Hapi.js.
 This API provides endpoints to perform CRUD operations on bookshelf entries, allowing users to manage their collection of books.
+This Repository is submission project on Dicoding's 'Membuat Aplikasi Back-End untuk Pemula'.

 ## Features